CamilaJaviera91/Chile-COVID-Mortality-2020-2024/README.md

 ## Connection

-1. In this case, we are going to use DBeaver, so the first thing we need to do is create a new connection.
+1. In this case, we are going to use **DBeaver**, so the first thing we need to do is create a new connection.
 - As shown in the picture, we need to configure the following settings:
     - **<u>Host</u>:** localhost
     - **<u>Database</u>:** postgres